 For the purposes of this study, the researchers looked at eLearning that was self-paced and asynchronous (learners could access it at any time).
-Four types of eLearning were studied.
+Four levels of eLearning were studied.

-- Level 1 (passive): Learner is a receiver of information
+- Level 1 (passive): Learner simply receives the information

-- Level 2 (limited interactivity): Learner offers minimal response to cues, perhaps as part of multiple choice questions or simple selections
+- Level 2 (limited interactivity): Learner gets minimal response to cues, mostly through multiple choice questions or simple interactions

-- Level 3 (complex interactions): Learner offers varied responses in different formats (e.g., written, multiple choice, etc.)
+- Level 3 (complex interactions): Learner offers their own responses in different formats (e.g., written, multiple choice, etc.)

-- Level 4 (real-time interactions): Learner provides complex responses to real-life and real-time situations
+- Level 4 (real-time interactions): In this last level, the user provides detailed and complex responses to situations

 Most of the courses developed were Level 1 or 2.
 Lapp and Defelice found that it took an average of 42 and 71 hours to create a Level 1 and Level 2 course (respectively).
 This was a decrease of 55% and 43% from the 2009 study (and those 2009 developers used a template).

-So no, you aren’t crazy.
+So no, you aren’t making this up.
 Developing an eLearning course takes time, but there are ways to speed up the process without compromising the quality.